import-js/eslint-plugin-import/docs/rules/prefer-default-export.md

 # prefer-default-export

-When there is only a single export from a module prefer using default export over named export.
+When there is only a single export from a module, prefer using default export over named export.

 ## Rule Details